Minimizing Conservatism in Safety-Critical Control for Input-Delayed Systems via Adaptive Delay Estimation: Simulation Results

 \section{Simulation Results}

-In this section, we evaluate the proposed method in an automated connected vehicle application where two trucks are connected via vehicle-to-vehicle (V2V) communication and the following truck must maintain a safe distance to the lead vehicle.
+In this section, we evaluate the proposed method in an automated connected vehicle application where two trucks are connected via wireless communication and the following truck must maintain a safe distance from the lead vehicle.
 In this scenario, an unknown input delay can be induced by the communication.
-To ensure fair comparisons, we consider the same system model, nominal controller, and safety constraint as used in \cite{Tamas2022ISSwithInputDelay}, \cite{YK2024ECC}.
-We implement DaCBFs and the proposed method under the same condition where the initial input delay estimate is zero, but the true delay, $D$ is $0.5$ seconds.
-The delay estimation parameters and $\alpha(\cdot)$ in each method are identical to provide clear comparisons between them.
+Simulations for each method are under the same conditions where the initial input delay estimate is zero, but the true delay, $D$ is $0.5$ seconds.
 We analyze each method in the context of conservatism based on how far the CBF $h$ is from the boundary of the safe set.